15 Best Quad Strengthening Exercises and Their Benefits

 Image: Shutterstock

 Squats are a bodyweight exercise that strengthen the core and lower body.
 To keep getting better, try to increase the depth of your squats with every session, making them more challenging.
+If you are wondering how to do squats correctly, focus on maintaining proper form to avoid injury.
 You can do this exercise anywhere, at home or the gym.

 How To Do It